Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Buffalo 1/23/2022

 Matchup vs. Buffalo

-- Hill has averaged 74 receiving yards per game over his four career matchups against the Bills, 3.5 more than his over/under in Sunday's game.
+- Hill is averaging 74 receiving yards per game in four career matchups against the Bills, 3.5 more than his receiving yards prop bet over/under for Sunday's game (70.5).

 Recent Performances